SpringTree/jsonschema-to-typings/README.md

 ## Schema name deduction
 The name for a schema is deduced from it's `id`.
 The last path element is extracted and camel-cased.
-You can set the path depth to use using the `path-depth` option both in code and command-line.
+You can set the path depth to use using the `path-depth`/`pathDepth` option both in code and command-line.
 You can provide your own name extraction function using the `nameMapping` option but this option is not available on the command-line.

 The name mapping function is called with 2 parameters: